AjinkyaBapat/mediumish-theme-jekyll/_posts/2020-07-02-aviatrix-ace-certification.md

 The solution enables you to build a secure private network spanning one or more public clouds where a user can access any instance/VM with a private IP address directly.

-For an Aviatrix overview, check out this document.
+For an Aviatrix overview, check out [this document](https://docs.aviatrix.com/StartUpGuides/aviatrix_overview.html){:target="_blank"}.

 ## About ACE Program

 The Aviatrix Certified Engineer (ACE) Program is the first multi-cloud networking and security certification available to technical professionals and cloud practitioners.
 The ACE certification is designed for individuals who already understand basic networking concepts and prepares engineers and operations staff with the (1) working knowledge of native networking constructs in AWS, Azure, Google Cloud, and Oracle Cloud Infrastructure and (2) proficiency to build use cases and multi-cloud architectures using Aviatrix software.

-There are 3 levels of certifications starting from `Associate -> Professional -> Design Architect`.
+> There are 3 levels of certifications starting from `Associate -> Professional -> Design Architect`.

 Out of them, Associate level Certification can be obtained ONLINE by attending their Self-paced online course.

-You can know more about their certification programs & can enroll for the ACE Associate Certification from HERE.
+You can know more about their certification programs & can enroll for the ACE Associate Certification from [HERE](https://community.aviatrix.com/t/y4hh4ml/ace-associate-self-paced-learning-guidelines){:target="_blank}.

 ## Important information about ACE Exam

 + Aviatrix is currently offering the ACE Exam FREE! with coupon code ACEONLINE which is valid through August 31.

-+ Once you sign up for the program, You'll be required to complete Aviatrix Certified Engineer - Multi-Cloud Network Associate Course which you can access through your account on aviatrix.teachable.com
++ Once you sign up for the program, You'll be required to complete Aviatrix Certified Engineer - Multi-Cloud Network Associate Course which you can access through your account on [aviatrix.teachable.com](https://aviatrix.teachable.com/){:target="_blank}.

 + Without completing the course, you cannot book you Exam.